uaraven/litterbox/docs/filters.md

  - `args` - a map of argument index to possible values.
 Each syscall can have up to 6 arguments.
 If there are multiple values for a syscall argument, it's enough for any of them to match
  - `match_path_created_by_process` - if the path matches (see below), then record it as a match only if this path was created by the process.
 This allows to allow writes (and renames and deletes) of the files created by the process, for example, temporary files.
  - `paths` - list of paths to match.
+ - `addresses` - list of addresses to match.
+This could be partial addresses, like "192.168."
+ - `port` - port to match.
+Port 0 matches any port, or just omit this field
- - `path_op` - the operation with which to compare paths.
+ - `compare_op` - the operation with which to compare paths.
 One of:
-   - `match` - the operation path must match one of the paths on the list
+   - `match` - the operation path must match one of the paths/addresses on the list
-   - `prefix` - the operation path starts with one of the paths on the list
+   - `prefix` - the operation path starts with one of the paths/addresses on the list
-   - `suffix` - the operation path ends with one of the paths on the list
+   - `suffix` - the operation path ends with one of the paths/addresses on the list
-   - `contains` - the operation path contains with one of the paths on the list
+   - `contains` - the operation path contains with one of the paths/addresses on the list
  - `flags` - list of flags to match.
 Flags are strings matching one of the flags used in sycall.
 For example for `open` syscall this can be `O_RDONLY` or `O_CREAT`
  - `outcome` - what to do if the filter matches
    - `action` - what to do with the syscall.
 One of the values: 'Allow' or 'Block'